 Prince would play the Mainroom: a newspaper ad from early March 1981 shows him sandwiched between New York “No Wave” pioneers DNA and a group of Irish up-and-comers called U2 (see right).
 But that was hardly a foregone conclusion.
 Andrea Swensson’s new book, Got to Be Something Here: The Rise of the Minneapolis Sound, eloquently summarizes the structural inequalities and barely-veiled segregation that separated the city’s Black and White music scenes in the 1970s and ’80s.
 For our purposes, however, a briefer quote from James “Jimmy Jam” Harris–at that time still working Northside clubs as a DJ and a member of Flyte Tyme–will suffice.
 “If you were a black band in the 1970s… you couldn’t play the downtown clubs,” he told the Minneapolis City Pages in 2003.
 “It was never said, but we knew what the score was” (Matos 2016).

-Prince, of course, became the first artist to cross that de facto barrier.
-He was already known around Sam’s as a customer; owner Allan Fingerhut recalled letting him into the club while he was still a teenager, during the Uncle Sam’s days (Matos 2016).
-More importantly, however, the buzz around Prince was starting to make its way downtown.
-“People had told [general manager] Steve [McClellan], this guy is hot,” then-music critic (and, later, manager of Twin Cities country-rockers the Jayhawks) PD Larson told the Current.
+Prince was among the first artists to cross that de facto barrier.
+He was already known around Sam’s as a customer; owner Allan Fingerhut recalled letting him into the club while he was still a teenager, during the Uncle Sam’s days.
+More importantly, however, the buzz around Prince was making its way downtown.
+“People had told [general manager] Steve [McClellan], this guy is hot,” then-music critic (and, later, manager of Twin Cities country-rockers the Jayhawks) PD Larson told Minnesota Public Radio.
 “He was largely an unknown quantity to a good chunk of Minneapolis.
-So [Sam’s] essentially took a chance” (Renzetti 2016).
+So [Sam’s] essentially took a chance” (Renzetti 2016 “Prince’s First”).

 Like many of the chances taken on Prince in those days, it paid off.
 Still high off the exposure from Rolling Stone and SNL, the frontman and his band took the stage after opening act Curtiss A with renewed confidence.
 “I remember it was just an unbelievable performance,” bassist André Cymone recalled to Chris Riemenschneider of the Minneapolis Star Tribune.
 “There was a good-to-be-home side to it, but also a little bit of the conquering-hero thing” (Riemenschneider 2016).
 In a cheeky reference to his return from the “Oz” of New York to the Midwest, Prince began the show by clicking his heels together, Judy Garland-like, and murmuring, “There’s no place like home, there’s no place like home, there’s no place like home.”
 Then, he proceeded to knock the crowd’s proverbial socks off.